fusioncharts/dev_centre_docs/exporting-charts/using-fc-export-server/exporting-chart-data.md

 ---
 title: Exporting Chart Data | FusionCharts
 description: FusionCharts lets you export the rendered charts in the JPG, PNG, SVG, and PDF formats.
-To enable server-side exporting, attribute exportEnabled is set to 1
+FusionCharts also allows you to export chart data in XLSX & CSV format.
 heading: Exporting Chart Data
 ---